All branches have computers that allow access to the following:

 No more than two people can use one computer at the same time.

 What if I forget to bring my library card?

 If you are not a cardholder or do not have your card with you, you can ask for a guest pass.
-Staff cannot provide your account number.
+Staff cannot look up your account number.

 How long can I use a library computer?

 As a cardholder, your computer session will last one hour.
-Each cardholder can use a computer for a maximum of two hours per day.
+Each cardholder can use a computer for a maximum of five hours per day.

-Guests may use a computer for 30 minutes per day.
+Guests may use a computer for two hours per day.